 Toledo Law Review 2025-26 Legal Symposium

-"Civility & Professionalism in a Changing Legal World"
+"Civility and Professionalism in a Changing Legal World"

 Friday, Feb.
 27, 2026 | 9 a.m. - 12:30 p.m.

-The 2026 Toledo Law Review Symposium, Civility & Professionalism in a Changing Legal World, will bring together leading scholars and distinguished jurists to explore how expectations of lawyer professionalism have evolved—and where they are headed.
-The first panel, “Then, Now, and Next: The Evolution of Lawyer Civility and Professionalism,” featuring Professors David Grenardo, Laurel Rigertas, and Nicholas Seger, will examine the historical roots of civility, the pressures shaping modern practice, and emerging challenges for the next generation of lawyers.
-The second panel, “From the Bench: Civility, Advocacy, and Expectations in Today’s Courtrooms,” will offer invaluable insight from Chief Justice Sharon Kennedy of the Ohio Supreme Court, Justice Elizabeth Welch of the Michigan Supreme Court, and U.S. District Court Judge James R. Knepp II for the northern district of Ohio who will discuss how civility directly affects advocacy, decision-making, and public trust in the judicial system.
+The 2026 Toledo Law Review Symposium, Civility and Professionalism in a Changing Legal World, brought together leading scholars and distinguished jurists to explore how expectations of lawyer professionalism have evolved—and where they are headed.
+The first panel, “Then, Now, and Next: The Evolution of Lawyer Civility and Professionalism,” featuring Professors David Grenardo, Laurel Rigertas, and Nicholas Seger, examined the historical roots of civility, the pressures shaping modern practice, and emerging challenges for the next generation of lawyers.
+The second panel, “From the Bench: Civility, Advocacy, and Expectations in Today’s Courtrooms,” offered invaluable insight from Chief Justice Sharon Kennedy of the Ohio Supreme Court, Justice Elizabeth Welch of the Michigan Supreme Court, and U.S. District Court Judge James R. Knepp II for the northern district of Ohio who discussed how civility directly affects advocacy, decision-making, and public trust in the judicial system.
 The symposium promises a dynamic, forward-looking conversation on professionalism in an era of rapid legal and cultural change.

 Agenda